geertjanthomas/MarkdownToPdf/readme.md

 ## Disclaimer
 This is a fresh fork from [https://github.com/tkubec/MarkdownToPdf](https://github.com/tkubec/MarkdownToPdf) and upgraded to .NET 10.

-Not everything is ported and tested fully.
+Not yet everything is ported and tested fully.

 The aim is to keep up the support for new .NET versions and to ensure cross platform compatibility